juhyeonkim95/MitsubaOHD/ohd_tutorial/README.md

 ## Rendering tutorial (this needs Mitsuba, in `tutorial_ohd_rendering`)
 ### Interactive histogram (using Alg1)
+This example provides an interactive PSD visualization for rendering.
 Run `src/render_full.py` to render FMCW PSD histogram (Alg1).
 The output is [H, W, 2M] where 2M is for up and down chirp.
 Then, run `src/visualizer_full.py` to visualize PSD for up and down chirp.